surma/surma.dev/content/things/compile-js.md

 ### Functions and closures

 To pass functions around as values in C++, you have to use `std::function` as the type.
-As all functions on JS are effectively closures, I decided to use C++'s closures as well.
+As all functions on JS are effectively closures, I decided to use C+ +'s closures as well.
 Their syntax is a bit hard to understand if you don't know it, so let me quickly explain:

 ```cpp